 The Advance Planning Section studies and formulates recommendations to the Planning Commission and City Council on long range policies and programs related to land use, housing, transportation, urban design, recreation, open space, public facilities and economic development.
 These topic areas, and others, are all components of the General Plan, which governs the present and future development of the city.

 In addition to the above, the Division provides public counter and telephone assistance for the community, other governmental agencies and developers relating to planning, mapping, zoning and other information.

 Tina-Pacific Neighborhood Development Plan Project

 The City has initiated an environmental review associated with the potential property acquisition and development of an affordable housing project in the Tina-Pacific Neighborhood.
-Pursuant to State California Environmental Quality Act (CEQA) Guidelines, a Notice of Preparation and Initial Study has been prepared as part of the Environmental Impact Report process.
-Links to the Notice of Preparation and the Initial Study are provided here:
+Pursuant to State California Environmental Quality Act (CEQA) Guidelines, a Draft EIR has been prepared, links to the Notice of Availability and the Draft EIR are provided here:

-If you have any questions, or would like to comment on the Notice of Preparation or Initial Study, please contact Kelly Hart at (714) 890-4213, or email to email@example.com, or mail any written correspondence to her attention at Stanton City Hall, 7800 Katella Ave., Stanton CA 90680.
+If you have any questions, or would like to comment on the draft EIR, please contact Mr. Jarad L. Hildenbrand at (714) 890-4277, or email to email@example.com, or mail any written correspondence to his attention at Stanton City Hall, 7800 Katella Avenue, Stanton CA 90680.

 7800 Katella Avenue

 1:00 p.m. - 5:00 p.m.